lancaster-coder1991/python-web-app/learning_notes.md

 Then we can access pieces of information using dot notation and methods:

-    User.objects.all() //Selects all entries in the User table User.objects.fiest() //Selects the first entry - note that first() also unpacks the entry from the array, rather than returning a single-element array
+    User.objects.all() //Selects all entries in the User table User.objects.first() //Selects the first entry - note that first() also unpacks the entry from the array, rather than returning a single-element array
     User.objects.filter(username='george.scott')

 Entries found using the above kind of methods can be assigned to variables using standard python syntax: